Goodnight Desdemona (Good Morning Juliet): Productions

 Goodnight Desdemona (Good Morning Juliet) was commissioned and first produced by Nightwood Theatre at Toronto's Annex Theatre, premiering on March 31, 1988.
 The cast included Derek Boyes, Beverley Cooper, Diana Fajrajsl, Tanja Jacobs, and Martin Julien.
 The director and dramaturge was Baņuta Rubess, the stage manager was Maria Popoff, and the assistant director was Skip Shand.

 With a revised text, it toured nationally in 1990 to Great Canadian Theatre Company, Northern Light Theatre, Vancouver East Cultural Centre and The Canadian Stage Company.
 The original cast remained, with the exception of Kate Lynch replacing Tanja Jacobs in the role of Constance Ledbelly.
 It has subsequently been produced over forty times in Canada and abroad.

+In 1992, Classic Stage Company mounted a production featuring Cherry Jones, Hope Davis, and Liev Schreiber.

 In 2016, Kate Newby directed Goodnight Desdemona (Good Morning Juliet) for The Shakespeare Company in collaboration with Handsome Alice at Vertigo’s Studio Theatre in Calgary, Alberta.
 This production starred Ayla Stephen as Constance and featured an all-female cast as a feminist reversal of the Shakespearean tradition of all-male casts.
 This was the first production of the play to make this casting choice.

 Goodnight Desdemona (Good Morning Juliet) was performed in rotating repertory along with Shakespeare's Romeo and Juliet as part of the 2017 spring season at the American Shakespeare Center in Staunton, Virginia.